• Skip to primary navigation

 Can I use smoked salmon or fresh salmon?

 Yes, you can swap the hot smoked salmon fillets for smoked salmon or fresh salmon.
-If using fresh salmon, cook it in the microwave first and remove the skin before flaking it into the pasta.
+If using fresh salmon, cook it in the microwave or in a frying pan first, and remove the skin before flaking it into the pasta.

 Can I make it in advance?